 About Us

 Cognitive Change was founded by Daniel Linehan in November 2011.
-For over 17 years, Cognitive Change has been providing excellent service to each individual, couple, and family through the use of CBT for all ages.
-All our therapists are either certified in CBT, TEAM-CBT, or DBT and are supervised by a certified CBT therapist.
-Our goal with all clients is to learn how to move toward the life the client wants to live while accepting themselves & the world around them.
+For many years, Cognitive Change has been providing excellent service to each individual, couple, and family through the use of CBT for all ages.
+All our therapists are either certified in CBT, TEAM-CBT, or DBT or are supervised by a certified CBT therapist.
+Our goal with all clients is to help them learn how to move toward the life they want while accepting themselves and the world around them.

 grown plant